 Create records for cards or certificates

 Creating records for cards or certificates can be an effective way to track staff WWCC compliance, as it provides a clear and easy-to-use system for employers and volunteer organizations to monitor their staff’s compliance and ensure that they are meeting their legal obligations.

 - Staff who have been issued a card or certificate as proof of their WWCC compliance can easily be identified by their employer or volunteer organization.

 - Having a physical card or certificate can serve as a visual reminder to staff and volunteers of their compliance status and the importance of maintaining their WWCC.

 - If cards or certificates have an expiry date, it can help to remind staff and their employers when it’s time to renew their WWCC.

-- Employers and volunteer organisations can keep a record of staff members’ WWCC details and expiry dates, which can help them stay on top of compliance requirements and ensure that their staff are always eligible to work with children.
+- Employers and volunteer organizations can keep a record of staff members’ WWCC details and expiry dates, which can help them stay on top of compliance requirements and ensure that their staff are always eligible to work with children.

-- If a compliance audit is conducted by the relevant authorities, employers and volunteer organisations can easily provide evidence of their staff members’ WWCC compliance by producing their cards or certificates or providing details of their WWCC records.
+- If a compliance audit is conducted by the relevant authorities, employers and volunteer organizations can easily provide evidence of their staff members’ WWCC compliance by producing their cards or certificates or providing details of their WWCC records.

 Conduct ongoing checks

 Conducting ongoing checks is an important way to ensure that staff with a WWCC remain compliant and eligible to work with children.
 Here are some ways that ongoing checks help to track staff WWCC compliance: